sedthh/lara-hungarian-nlp/README.md

 - Hungarian "Napirajz" Chatbot for Facebook Messenger: https://www.facebook.com/NapirajzBot/
 - Online News Monitoring in Hungarian Language for visualizing quantity of articles on the immigrant crisis
+- Used to develop the AI for Training2038: http://kibu.hu/en/news/training-2038

 #### To do list
 - Add more word classes (including: numerals nad pronouns).